-Oil giant led by COP28 boss ‘to emit close to China’s annual emissions by 2050’
+Oil giant led by Cop28 boss ‘to emit close to China’s annual emissions by 2050’

 “The absurdity of this would be laughable, if it wasn’t deadly serious.”

-It comes as the campaign group calls on the UN to introduce conflict of interest policies at COPs that can restrict interference from the fossil fuel lobby in international climate policy making.
+It comes as the campaign group calls on the UN to introduce conflict-of-interest policies at Cop that can restrict interference from the fossil fuel lobby in international climate policy making.

 The company also plans to have a Carbon Capture and Storage (CCUS) capacity of five million tonnes annually by 2030.